vsinouvassin/GCD-CourseProject/UCI HAR Dataset/CodeBook.md

 # Data Dictionary: Description of each variable of tidyData data set
 1. subject
-    ID of the subject who performed the activity Integer value: 1:30
+    - ID of the subject who performed the activity
+    - Integer value: 1:30

 2. activity
-    Name of the activity performed
+    - Name of the activity performed
-    Character values: "Walking", "WalkingUpstairs", "WalkingDownstairs",
-    "Sitting", "Standing", "Laying"
+    - Character values: "Walking", "WalkingUpstairs", "WalkingDownstairs", "Sitting", "Standing", "Laying"

 3. timeBodyAccMeanX
-    Mean of the Average Time of body linear acceleration on the X direction Numerical value
+    - Mean of the Average Time of body linear acceleration on the X direction
+    - Numerical value

 4. timeBodyAccMeanY
-    Mean of the Average Time of body linear acceleration on the Y direction Numerical value
+    - Mean of the Average Time of body linear acceleration on the Y direction
+    - Numerical value

 5. timeBodyAccMeanZ
-    Mean of the Average Time of body linear acceleration on the Z direction Numerical value
+    - Mean of the Average Time of body linear acceleration on the Z direction
+    - Numerical value

 6. timeBodyAccStandardDeviationX
-    Mean of the Standard deviation Time of body linear acceleration on the X direction Numerical value
+    - Mean of the Standard deviation Time of body linear acceleration on the X direction
+    - Numerical value

 7. timeBodyAccStandardDeviationY
-    Mean of the Standard deviation Time of body linear acceleration on the Y direction Numerical value
+    - Mean of the Standard deviation Time of body linear acceleration on the Y direction
+    - Numerical value

 8. timeBodyAccStandardDeviationZ
-    Mean of the Standard deviation Time of body linear acceleration on the Z direction Numerical value
+    - Mean of the Standard deviation Time of body linear acceleration on the Z direction
+    - Numerical value

 9. timeGravityAccMeanX
-    Mean of the Average Time of Gravity acceleration on the X direction Numerical value
+    - Mean of the Average Time of Gravity acceleration on the X direction
+    - Numerical value

 10. timeGravityAccMeanY
-    Mean of the Average Time of Gravity acceleration on the Y direction Numerical value
+    - Mean of the Average Time of Gravity acceleration on the Y direction
+    - Numerical value

 11. timeGravityAccMeanZ
-    Mean of the Average Time of Gravity acceleration on the Z direction Numerical value
+    - Mean of the Average Time of Gravity acceleration on the Z direction
+    - Numerical value

 12. timeGravityAccStandardDeviationX
-    Mean of the Standard deviation Time of Gravity acceleration on the X direction Numerical value
+    - Mean of the Standard deviation Time of Gravity acceleration on the X direction
+    - Numerical value

 13. timeGravityAccStandardDeviationY
-    Mean of the Standard deviation Time of Gravity acceleration on the Y direction Numerical value
+    - Mean of the Standard deviation Time of Gravity acceleration on the Y direction
+    - Numerical value

 14. timeGravityAccStandardDeviationZ
-    Mean of the Standard deviation Time of Gravity acceleration on the Z direction Numerical value
+    - Mean of the Standard deviation Time of Gravity acceleration on the Z direction
+    - Numerical value

 15. timeBodyAccJerkMeanX
-    Mean of the Average Derivation in Time of the body linear acceleration on the X direction Numerical value
+    - Mean of the Average Derivation in Time of the body linear acceleration on the X direction
+    - Numerical value

 16. timeBodyAccJerkMeanY
-    Mean of the Average Derivation in Time of the body linear acceleration on the Y direction Numerical value
+    - Mean of the Average Derivation in Time of the body linear acceleration on the Y direction
+    - Numerical value

 17. timeBodyAccJerkMeanZ
-    Mean of the Average Derivation in Time of the body linear acceleration on the Z direction Numerical value
+    - Mean of the Average Derivation in Time of the body linear acceleration on the Z direction
+    - Numerical value

 18. timeBodyAccJerkStandardDeviationX
-    Mean of the Standard deviation Derivation in Time of the body linear acceleration on the X direction Numerical value
+    - Mean of the Standard deviation Derivation in Time of the body linear acceleration on the X direction
+    - Numerical value

 19. timeBodyAccJerkStandardDeviationY
-    Mean of the Standard deviation Derivation in Time of the body linear acceleration on the Y direction Numerical value
+    - Mean of the Standard deviation Derivation in Time of the body linear acceleration on the Y direction
+    - Numerical value

 20. timeBodyAccJerkStandardDeviationZ
-    Mean of the Standard deviation Derivation in Time of the body linear acceleration on the Z direction Numerical value
+    - Mean of the Standard deviation Derivation in Time of the body linear acceleration on the Z direction
+    - Numerical value

 21. timeBodyGyroMeanX
-    Mean of the Average Time of the body angular velocity on the X direction Numerical value
+    - Mean of the Average Time of the body angular velocity on the X direction
+    - Numerical value

 22. timeBodyGyroMeanY
-    Mean of the Average Time of the body angular velocity on the Y direction Numerical value
+    - Mean of the Average Time of the body angular velocity on the Y direction
+    - Numerical value

 23. timeBodyGyroMeanZ
-    Mean of the Average Time of the body angular velocity on the Z direction Numerical value
+    - Mean of the Average Time of the body angular velocity on the Z direction
+    - Numerical value

 24. timeBodyGyroStandardDeviationX
-    Mean of the Standard deviation Time of the body angular velocity on the X direction
+    - Mean of the Standard deviation Time of the body angular velocity on the X direction
+    - Numerical value

 25. timeBodyGyroStandardDeviationY
-    Mean of the Standard deviation Time of the body angular velocity on the Y direction
+    - Mean of the Standard deviation Time of the body angular velocity on the Y direction
+    - Numerical value

 26. timeBodyGyroStandardDeviationZ
-    Mean of the Standard deviation Time of the body angular velocity on the Z direction Numerical value
+    - Mean of the Standard deviation Time of the body angular velocity on the Z direction
+    - Numerical value

 27. timeBodyGyroJerkMeanX
-    Mean of the Average Derived Time of the body angular velocity on the X direction Numerical value
+    - Mean of the Average Derived Time of the body angular velocity on the X direction
+    - Numerical value

 28. timeBodyGyroJerkMeanY
-    Mean of the Average Derived Time of the body angular velocity on the Y direction Numerical value
+    - Mean of the Average Derived Time of the body angular velocity on the Y direction
+    - Numerical value

 29. timeBodyGyroJerkMeanZ
-    Mean of the Average Derived Time of the body angular velocity on the Z direction Numerical value
+    - Mean of the Average Derived Time of the body angular velocity on the Z direction
+    - Numerical value

 30. timeBodyGyroJerkStandardDeviationX
-    Mean of the Standard deviation Derived Time of the body angular velocity on the X direction Numerical value
+    - Mean of the Standard deviation Derived Time of the body angular velocity on the X direction
+    - Numerical value

 31. timeBodyGyroJerkStandardDeviationY
-    Mean of the Standard deviation Derived Time of the body angular velocity on the Y direction Numerical value
+    - Mean of the Standard deviation Derived Time of the body angular velocity on the Y direction
+    - Numerical value

 32. timeBodyGyroJerkStandardDeviationZ
-    Mean of the Standard deviation Derived Time of the body angular velocity on the Z direction Numerical value
+    - Mean of the Standard deviation Derived Time of the body angular velocity on the Z direction
+    - Numerical value

 33. timeBodyAccMagMean
-    Mean of the Average Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Average Magnitude Time of the body angular velocity
+    - Numerical value

 34. timeBodyAccMagStandardDeviation
-    Mean of the Standard deviation Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Standard deviation Magnitude Time of the body angular velocity
+    - Numerical value

 35. timeGravityAccMagMean
-    Mean of the Average Magnitude Time of the gravity acceleration Numerical value
+    - Mean of the Average Magnitude Time of the gravity acceleration
+    - Numerical value

 36. timeGravityAccMagStandardDeviation
-    Mean of the Standard deviation Magnitude Time of the gravity acceleration Numerical value
+    - Mean of the Standard deviation Magnitude Time of the gravity acceleration
+    - Numerical value

 37. timeBodyAccJerkMagMean
-    Mean of the Average Magnitue Derivation in Time of the body linear acceleration Numerical value
+    - Mean of the Average Magnitue Derivation in Time of the body linear acceleration
+    - Numerical value

 38. timeBodyAccJerkMagStandardDeviation
-    Mean of the Standard deviation Magnitue Derivation in Time of the body linear acceleration Numerical value
+    - Mean of the Standard deviation Magnitue Derivation in Time of the body linear acceleration
+    - Numerical value

 39. timeBodyGyroMagMean
-    Mean of the Average Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Average Magnitude Time of the body angular velocity
+    - Numerical value

 40. timeBodyGyroMagStandardDeviation
-    Mean of the Standard deviation Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Standard deviation Magnitude Time of the body angular velocity
+    - Numerical value

 41. timeBodyGyroJerkMagMean
-    Mean of the Average Derived Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Average Derived Magnitude Time of the body angular velocity
+    - Numerical value

 42. timeBodyGyroJerkMagStandardDeviation
-    Mean of the Standard deviation Derived Magnitude Time of the body angular velocity Numerical value
+    - Mean of the Standard deviation Derived Magnitude Time of the body angular velocity
+    - Numerical value

 43. freqBodyAccMeanX
-    Mean of the Average Frequency of body linear acceleration on the X direction Numerical value
+    - Mean of the Average Frequency of body linear acceleration on the X direction
+    - Numerical value

 44. freqBodyAccMeanY
-    Mean of the Average Frequency of body linear acceleration on the Y direction Numerical value
+    - Mean of the Average Frequency of body linear acceleration on the Y direction
+    - Numerical value

 45. freqBodyAccMeanZ
-    Mean of the Average Frequency of body linear acceleration on the Z direction Numerical value
+    - Mean of the Average Frequency of body linear acceleration on the Z direction
+    - Numerical value

 46. freqBodyAccStandardDeviationX
-    Mean of the Standard deviation Frequency of body linear acceleration on the X direction Numerical value
+    - Mean of the Standard deviation Frequency of body linear acceleration on the X direction
+    - Numerical value

 47. freqBodyAccStandardDeviationY
-    Mean of the Standard deviation Frequency of body linear acceleration on the Y direction Numerical value
+    - Mean of the Standard deviation Frequency of body linear acceleration on the Y direction
+    - Numerical value

 48. freqBodyAccStandardDeviationZ
-    Mean of the Standard deviation Frequency of body linear acceleration on the Z direction Numerical value
+    - Mean of the Standard deviation Frequency of body linear acceleration on the Z direction
+    - Numerical value

 49. freqBodyAccJerkMeanX
-    Mean of the Average Derived Frequency of body linear acceleration on the X direction Numerical value
+    - Mean of the Average Derived Frequency of body linear acceleration on the X direction
+    - Numerical value

 50. freqBodyAccJerkMeanY
-    Mean of the Average Derived Frequency of body linear acceleration on the Y direction Numerical value
+    - Mean of the Average Derived Frequency of body linear acceleration on the Y direction
+    - Numerical value

 51. freqBodyAccJerkMeanZ
-    Mean of the Average Derived Frequency of body linear acceleration on the Z direction Numerical value
+    - Mean of the Average Derived Frequency of body linear acceleration on the Z direction
+    - Numerical value

 52. freqBodyAccJerkStandardDeviationX
-    Mean of the Standard deviation Derived Frequency of body linear acceleration on the X direction Numerical value
+    - Mean of the Standard deviation Derived Frequency of body linear acceleration on the X direction
+    - Numerical value

 53. freqBodyAccJerkStandardDeviationY
-    Mean of the Standard deviation Derived Frequency of body linear acceleration on the Y direction Numerical value
+    - Mean of the Standard deviation Derived Frequency of body linear acceleration on the Y direction
+    - Numerical value

 54. freqBodyAccJerkStandardDeviationZ
-    Mean of the Standard deviation Derived Frequency of body linear acceleration on the Z direction Numerical value
+    - Mean of the Standard deviation Derived Frequency of body linear acceleration on the Z direction
+    - Numerical value

 55. freqBodyGyroMeanX
-    Mean of the Average Frequency of the body angular velocity on the X direction Numerical value
+    - Mean of the Average Frequency of the body angular velocity on the X direction
+    - Numerical value

 56. freqBodyGyroMeanY
-    Mean of the Average Frequency of the body angular velocity on the Y direction Numerical value
+    - Mean of the Average Frequency of the body angular velocity on the Y direction
+    - Numerical value

 57. freqBodyGyroMeanZ
-    Mean of the Average Frequency of the body angular velocity on the Z direction Numerical value
+    - Mean of the Average Frequency of the body angular velocity on the Z direction
+    - Numerical value

 58. freqBodyGyroStandardDeviationX
-    Mean of the Standard deviation Frequency of the body angular velocity on the X direction Numerical value
+    - Mean of the Standard deviation Frequency of the body angular velocity on the X direction
+    - Numerical value

 59. freqBodyGyroStandardDeviationY
-    Mean of the Standard deviation Frequency of the body angular velocity on the Y direction Numerical value
+    - Mean of the Standard deviation Frequency of the body angular velocity on the Y direction
+    - Numerical value

 60. freqBodyGyroStandardDeviationZ
-    Mean of the Standard deviation Frequency of the body angular velocity on the Z direction Numerical value
+    - Mean of the Standard deviation Frequency of the body angular velocity on the Z direction
+    - Numerical value

 61. freqBodyAccMagMean
-    Mean of the Average Magnitude Frequency of body linear acceleration Numerical value
+    - Mean of the Average Magnitude Frequency of body linear acceleration
+    - Numerical value

 62. freqBodyAccMagStandardDeviation
-    Mean of the Standard deviation Magnitude Frequency of body linear acceleration Numerical value
+    - Mean of the Standard deviation Magnitude Frequency of body linear acceleration
+    - Numerical value

 63. freqBodyBodyAccJerkMagMean
-    Mean of the Average Magnitude Derived Frequency of body linear acceleration Numerical value
+    - Mean of the Average Magnitude Derived Frequency of body linear acceleration
+    - Numerical value

 64. freqBodyBodyAccJerkMagStandardDeviation
-    Mean of the Standard deviation Magnitude Derived Frequency of body linear acceleration Numerical value
+    - Mean of the Standard deviation Magnitude Derived Frequency of body linear acceleration
+    - Numerical value

 65. freqBodyBodyGyroMagMean
-    Mean of the Average Magnitude Frequency of the body angular velocity Numerical value
+    - Mean of the Average Magnitude Frequency of the body angular velocity
+    - Numerical value

 66. freqBodyBodyGyroMagStandardDeviation
-    Mean of the Standard deviation Magnitude Frequency of the body angular velocity Numerical value
+    - Mean of the Standard deviation Magnitude Frequency of the body angular velocity
+    - Numerical value

 67. freqBodyBodyGyroJerkMagMean
-    Mean of the Average Magnitude Derived Frequency of the body angular velocity Numerical value
+    - Mean of the Average Magnitude Derived Frequency of the body angular velocity
+    - Numerical value

 68. freqBodyBodyGyroJerkMagStandardDeviation
-    Mean of the Standard deviation Magnitude Derived Frequency of the body angular velocity Numerical value
+    - Mean of the Standard deviation Magnitude Derived Frequency of the body angular velocity
+    - Numerical value

 ## For more information about this data, please check the files "features_info.txt" and "README.txt"
 ## A full description is available at the site where the data was obtained: